alexgaarciia/PacketOpticalLatencyRL/README.md

 which is the best possible route based on rewards.
 It will take into account variables along the lines of the distance, load and BeR (Bit Error Rate).

+The entire code is based on the combination of Dijkstra's algorithm and Q-learning.
+This approach leverages the strengths of both techniques.
+Dijkstra's algorithm ensures that the routing algorithm selects the best path according to the cumulative reward, while Q-learning allows the algorithm to adapt and learn these rewards based on dynamic network conditions and objectives.

 ## Files available in the repository
 ### Algorithms:
 - generic_algorithm: This file is used to generate and solve random topologies of